Skip to content

 What is checked

-FileSystem path Hard deny if resolved path is outside sandbox
+FileSystem read_file, write_file, delete_file, list_filespath / directory Hard deny if resolved path is outside sandbox

-Shell workingDirectory Hard deny if resolved path is outside sandbox
+Shell shell_run, shell_run_scriptworkingDirectory Hard deny if resolved path is outside sandbox

-Shell script Best-effort scan for absolute paths escaping sandbox
+Shell shell_run, shell_run_scriptcommand / script Best-effort scan for absolute paths escaping sandbox

 Path resolution